aframevr/aframe/docs/guide/building-an-advanced-scene.md

 ### spawner Component

-Let's start with being to create lasers.
-We want to be able to spawn entities that start at the player's position.
-We'll call it the *spawner component*.
-This component will listen to an event on the entity, and when that event is emitted, spawn an entity with a predefined [mixin][mixin] of components:
+Let's start by being able to create lasers.
+We want to be able to spawn a laser entity that starts at the player's current position.
+We'll create a spawner component that listens to an event on the entity, and when that event is emitted, we'll spawn an entity with a predefined [mixin][mixin] of components:

 ```js
 AFRAME.registerComponent('spawner', {